Azriy-Nazariee/SPKG2023-GForm/README.md

 2. `try.js`: Includes a JavaScript class `FormValidate` and functions `emailSubmissionStatus` and `checkTime`.
 These functions handle specific form validation logic.

-3. `valid.java`: Contains a Java implementation of the form verification logic.
+3. `valid.java`: A Java implementation of the form verification logic exists.
 It checks if the email has been sent, the status of the email, the chosen slot, and the capacity.
+This serves as one of the earliest code in the thought processes and was translated into JavaScript as it is the language used to build the App Script

 ## Usage